WELL Tip: The ins and outs of performance verification

 What is Performance Verification?

 Performance Verification is a data-driven, on-site, third-party assessment of your project to confirm compliance with WELL.
 To find out which type of verification is required for each of the feature parts, check out Appendix D in the WELL Building Standard (WELL v1) or the WELL v2 Appendix: Verification Methods (WELL v2 pilot).
 You can also check out the Feature Types and Verification Methods available on the digital version of the WELL Building Standard.

 Who is involved in the Performance Verification process?

 It is important to coordinate with all members of your project team when you schedule on-site performance testing and data collection.
-A project representative must be “on call” to assist the WELL Assessor throughout the entire Performance Verification process, and other members of your team should be prepared to step in to help answer the technical questions relevant to their specific area of expertise.
+A project representative must be “on call” to assist the WELL Performance Testing Agent throughout the entire Performance Verification process, and other members of your team should be prepared to step in to help answer the technical questions relevant to their specific area of expertise.

 When does Performance Verification take place?

 Performance Verification is scheduled once documentation has been approved through the Documentation Review process.
 Additionally, 50% occupancy must be achieved for New and Existing Buildings and New and Existing Interiors projects.
 Details on the conditions necessary to schedule can be found within the Performance Verification Guidebook, including project type specific considerations.

 What are the steps project teams should take to prepare for Performance Verification?

 GBCI requests around 30 days between when documentation is approved and Performance Verification is conducted.
-This allows for coordinating lab equipment and materials, booking travel if necessary and scheduling with the Assessor(s).
-If there are constraints around when the project will be available for testing, communicate these constraints to your WELL Assessor as early in the process as possible.
+This allows for coordinating lab equipment and materials, booking travel if necessary and scheduling with the Performance Testing Agent(s).
+If there are constraints around when the project will be available for testing, communicate these constraints to your WELL Performance Testing Agent as early in the process as possible.

-The WELL Assessor will send out a questionnaire asking a few questions before scheduling.
+The WELL Performance Testing Agent will send out a questionnaire asking a few questions before scheduling.
 Some questions may include: Is there a limited window for testing?
 Are there certain days the project is not available?
-Are there restrictions the Assessor should be aware of?
-These online forms need to be completed and returned to the Assessor prior to the on-site visit.
+Are there restrictions the Performance Testing Agent should be aware of?
+These online forms need to be completed and returned prior to the on-site visit.
 Because Performance Verification includes environmental testing, we recommend postponing any unusual activities that may impact on-site conditions.